 If you received:

-12 points within 12 months the DMV can suspend your license for up to 30 days.
+Twelve points within 12 months, the DMV can suspend your license for up to 30 days.

-18 points within 18 months suspension can be up to 90 days.
+Eighteen points within 18 months of suspension can be up to 90 days.

-24 points within 36 months suspension can be up to 1 year.
+Twenty-four points within 36 months of suspension can be up to 1 year.

-If an individual accumulates 15 convictions for moving traffic offenses for which points may be assessed within a five year period the DMV will deem that person to be a habitual traffic offender (HTO) and suspend their driving privilege for five years.
-Anyone caught driving while designated HTO commits a third degree felony which is punishable up to five years in prison.
+Suppose an individual accumulates 15 convictions for moving traffic offenses for which points may be assessed within five years.
+In that case, the DMV will deem that person a habitual traffic offender (HTO) and suspend their driving privilege for five years.
+Anyone caught driving while designated HTO commits a third-degree felony which is punishable by up to five years in prison.

-Council’s website for traffic school that is an approved school by the Department of Highway Safety and Motor Vehicles.
+- Protecting Insurance rates.
+For your convenience, we have provided a link to our home page for the American Safety Council’s website for a traffic school approved by the Department of Highway Safety and Motor Vehicles.

 ENTER A PLEA OF NOT GUILTY AND CONTEST THE TICKET

-You may enter a plea of not guilty and contest the ticket yourself or retain an attorney.
+You may plead not guilty and contest the ticket or retain an attorney.
 Give us a call.
 We provide FREE consultations.
 We know how important your license and driving record are to you.
 Let us discuss your options and defenses.
 The best decision you can make is an informed one.